 The fact that 43% of the Island's housing stock is occupied year-round is testament to the tremendous demand for seasonal homes in a highly desirable vacation and retirement destination.
 This strong demand equates to high housing costs.
-The Island's median home sale prices were \$615,000 in 2009 and down to \$565,000 in the second quarter of 2011.
-These prices require a purchaser to have an income of \$75,000 to qualify and have little other debt.
-This would be assuming they would qualify for a Freddie loan.
-The last census showed that 56% of mortgage holders are spending 30% or more on their housing.
+The affordability gap - the difference between median home costs and what a family can afford on a median income - remains dauntingly large.
+The Housing Needs Assessment found an affordability gap of \$225,000 in September of 2012, when the median home value on the Vineyard was \$535,000, and that value has climbed steadily in the months since then.
+Island rents are similarly high: the study found that year-round rentals are largely beyond the reach of people earning less than the median income.
+Winter rentals might be more affordable, but individuals and families who rent these units risk becoming homeless during the summer.

 According to the 2008 Economic Profile Study for Martha's Vineyard, the average wages of year-round residents was 27% below the state's average, while according to a 2008 Cost of Living Study by the MVC, the overall cost of living on the Vineyard is about 70% higher than the national average and 26% higher than Boston.
 The simple fact is that second home buyers can outbid year-round residents for housing.
 The affordability gap is still too wide for those seeking to enter the Vineyard housing market.
 Thus lending credibility to the argument that the Island's housing problem is not a shortage of supply but a matter of affordability.